7 nights. May 2023 - September 2023. From £770.00.

-Ride on one of the world's oldest funicular railways
+Ride one of the world's oldest funicular railways up to Montecatini Alto

-Join an excursion to Renaissance cradle Florence, to Pisa and Lucca, beautiful Portofino, and journey through the stunning Chianti countryside Single rooms are available for a supplement
+Choose to join excursions to Florence, Pisa and Lucca, Portofino, and through the stunning Chianti countryside

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Portofino day tripSpend the day exploring the beautiful Ligurian coast.
 Here some of Italy's most famous resorts nestle on a shoreline backed by wooded hills.
 See the gardens and piazzas of Santa Margherita Ligure, which overlooks a stunning bay at the northern end of the Portofino headland, then take a boat trip along the coast to discover Portofino itself.
 Despite its exclusive, chic reputation, Portofino remains one of the Mediterranean's most delightful locations.

 Pisa and Lucca tourSee the Italian gems of Pisa and Lucca on this guided tour.
 Pisa's treasures include the famous Leaning Tower, the circular Baptistery of St John (which took more than 200 years to complete) and the mighty Duomo, while the elegant walled city of Lucca's medieval clock tower, the Torre delle Ore, and the oval expanse of the Piazza dell'Anfiteatro (which stands on the site of the ancient city's Roman amphitheatre) are just some of of the highlights you'll discover there.